0xferit/consensys-dev-final/README.md

  - You don't need to `yarn install`.
 All NodeJs dependencies are pre-installed under *node_modules* folder.
  - You don't need to `truffle migrate`.
 All smart contracts compiled and migrated under *src/ethereum/build/* folder.

  **To start web application:** All you need to do is `yarn start` to kick off the app.
-App will automatically connect to the *ProofOfExistence* contract on Rinkeby.
+The app will automatically connect to the *ProofOfExistence* contract on Rinkeby.

  **To run tests:**
   - Start Ganache on port 8545